tonioloewald/bindinator.js/README.md

 - Don't wait for "compiles" or "transpiles"; debug the code you wrote
 - Don't learn new domain-specific languages.
 - Don't learn a templating language.
-- Don't use a special debugger.
+- Don't instal and learn a new debugger, use the existing one you know.
 - Write less boilerplate (almost none!)
 - Don't worry about state management — `b8r` does that for you
 - Don't write lots of "getters" or "selectors" — `b8r` does that for you
 - Don't worry about code-splitting — `b8r` is deeply async and deeply lazy
-- Don't pass props from element to element
+- Don't pass values through hierarchies, send them direct (where appropriate)

 And `b8r` is lazy too.

 - Don't do things for the browser that the browser knows how to do (like parse HTML).
 - Don't implement a new templating language.
-- Don't require special debugging tools.
+- Don't require special debugging tools, leverage the existing debug tools.
 - Don't add zillions of runtime dependencies.

 ### Bind Data to the DOM with `data-bind`